- What's On

 notice.
 If you have any questions about this privacy notice or how we handle your personal

 information, please contact Claire Ward at the address provided above.
 You have the right to make a

 complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for

 Changes to this privacy notice

-If you have any questions about this privacy notice please contact us, marking your enquiry for the attention of Claire Ward or Julia Bates.
+If you have any questions about this privacy notice, please contact either Claire Ward or